Next Start

 At the time, Kevin’s father wanted him to go to a 4-year school, but he wasn’t interested.
 He knew his true passion was working with his hands and fixing cars, so he attended an automotive school after high school.

 After working in the field, Kevin and his wife moved to Houston, where he first started working at Universal Technical Institute.
-Today, he’s an instructor at NASCAR Technical Institute in Mooresville, North Carolina, teaching undercar, brakes, climate control and service writing.
+Today, he’s an instructor at Universal Technical Institute in Mooresville, North Carolina, teaching undercar, brakes, climate control and service writing.

 Kevin had a successful career as a technician in the field for over 30 years.
 He started out as a Chrysler technician, moved to a Chevrolet dealer and finished out his career working for GM dealers.

-At NASCAR Tech, Kevin teaches undercar, brakes, climate control and service writing.
+At UTI, Kevin teaches undercar, brakes, climate control and service writing.
 His past experience in the field allows him to give students a real-world understanding of what it takes to be a successful technician—and he loves it.
 “I enjoy teaching, I’ve always enjoyed helping people succeed in what they’re doing, and I think that’s what I was meant to be,” he says.1

 Kevin sees himself in his students, as many of them share his same passions.
 He loves the field just as much as he did when he first started.
 “If I wasn’t an instructor now, I would probably still be out there working at the dealership fixing cars,” he says.